 dragon% echo "I'm afraid this one also is empty.
 Just in case" >> B

-Now, I need to work on this C file and that implies touching B also.
-I don’t want to commit the changes I’ve already made since I haven’t made up my mind about them.
+Let’s say you need to work on the file C and that implies touching B too.
+You don’t want to commit the changes you’ve just made since you haven’t made up your mind about them.

 dragon% echo "C is a nice name for a source file, but this one doesn't look like one does it?" > C